-- Ellison Hall Computing Representative (x1 graduate student) - o Attend the faculty computing committee meetings - Provide feedback from graduate students - Ellison Hall Sustainability Field Representative (x1 grad student coordinates with Nelly Traitcheva during 2021-22) - Every department at UCSB with fieldwork has a representative.
+- Ellison Hall Computing Representative (x1 graduate student) - Attend the faculty computing committee meetings - o Provide feedback from graduate students - Ellison Hall Sustainability Field Representative (x1 grad student) - Every department at UCSB with fieldwork has a representative.
 These individuals are welcome to contribute with ideas for further development and improvement of the field research safety program.
-In addition, they function as liaisons between EHS and the department for announcements of events training, gatherings, etc. - Potential areas for improvement:
+In addition, they function as liaisons between EHS and the department for announcements of events training, gatherings, etc. - o Potential areas for improvement: